beginning of content

 The ED doctor

-The doctor might also recommend that you:
+The doctor might also suggest that you:

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.